 Later, he landed on Valentine’s Day as his holiday hook.
 “It fit perfectly,” he continued.
 “Yes, the couples are sharing a Coke, but what they're really sharing is a moment together, tinged with surprise.”
 Read a Q&A with Mitton for more details on the making of the ad.

 Marketers at Coke are equally excited about the spot, which they will promote on Facebook and other social and digital channels.
-“Our relationship with MOFILM is in its fourth year and has produced great content on many of our brands in many important markets,” said Jonathan Mildenhall, Coke’s VP of global advertising strategy and content excellence, who noted that American Idol is by far the biggest stage the company has given to crowdsourced content.
-“This work redefines the benchmark of open-sourced excellence.”
+“Our relationship with MOFILM is in its fourth year and has produced great content on many of our brands in many important markets,” said Jonathan Mildenhall, senior vice president of integrated marketing content and design excellence for

 The film clearly articulates